 In the summer months, Parks on Tap is the place to go in Philadelphia.
 The traveling beer garden goes to different parks throughout the city all summer long.
 Each park offers food, beer, and wine in a relaxed, family- and pet-friendly environment.

 You’ll often find games, hammocks, and special programming like yoga classes at Parks on Tap.
-It’s an enjoyable way to relax in neighborhood parks around Philadelphia, and a portion of the profit is donated to the Fairmount Park Conservancy to help maintain city parks.
+It’s an enjoyable way to relax in neighborhood parks, and a portion of the profit is donated to the Fairmount Park Conservancy to help maintain city parks.

 We have loved Keith Haring’s work for decades and were happily surprised to learn that Philadelphia has one of a handful of the pop artist’s original murals that still exist where he painted them.
 Located at the corner of 22nd & Ellsworth, “We the Youth” is immediately recognizable as the cartoon-like, brightly-colored work of Haring.

-Few traditions are better known in Philadelphia than the New Years Day Mummers Parade.
+Few traditions are better known here than the New Years Day Mummers Parade.
 People playing music in wild, bright, Mardi Gras-like costumes parade through Center City in what is the oldest folk festival in the US.

 Visitors who are interested in the Mummers outside of the wintertime can visit the Mummers Museum to learn about this singular event and the Mummer culture.
 Though the museum could use some polish, it’s clear how passionate the participants are about the history and camaraderie.
 You can learn about the roots of the tradition and even dress up as a Mummer.

-One of the newest green spaces in Philadelphia is the Rail Park.
-Originally part of a section of overgrown, unused rail lines, it has been revitalized into a free, pet-friendly park in the heart of Philadelphia.
+Originally part of a section of overgrown, unused rail lines, Rail Park has been revitalized into a free, pet-friendly park.

 Using reclaimed materials, Zagar created this unexpected space that is essentially a giant, walk-through mosaic.
 The project weaves inside and outside, incorporating bicycle spokes, bottles, mirrors, and other items into the giant work.
-We’ve never seen anything like it anywhere else, so it’s one of our top places to visit in the city.
+We’ve never seen anything like it anywhere else, so it’s one of our top places to visit.

 Center City’s most expensive neighborhood is Rittenhouse Square, and, at its center, is a park by the same name.
 Rittenhouse was one of the five original parks planned by William Penn and was first constructed in 1683.

 Each year between Thanksgiving Day and Christmas Eve, LOVE Park transforms into the Christmas Village.
-With 80 merchants and artists featuring local and international products, it’s the largest Christmas attraction in Philadelphia.
+With 80 merchants and artists featuring local and international products, it’s the largest Christmas attraction in the city.

 For over a decade, the Christmas Village has been a must do in Philadelphia, showcasing seasonal decorations, gifts, and delicious food in the heart of Center City.
 It’s designed to be a traditional German market, so you’ll find classics like bratwurst and gluhwein (mulled wine) just as you would in the squares of Munich or Trier.
 If you’re lucky, you might even catch a glimpse of the Christkind, the ambassador of the famous Nuremberg Christmas market.
 Grab some cider, try some raclette, and get to shopping!